GooTechnologies/learn/tutorials/create/entities-and-transform/index.md

 1. Select the 'house' entity in the hierarchy panel and drag the house on the support post
 ![Drag House on post](dragHouseOnPost.gif)
-2. Make a new empty entity and rename it to 'Support posts' to keep the hierarchy clear since we are going to add more support posts
+2. Create a new empty entity by clicking on the 'Entity' in the 'Create Entity' panel and rename it to 'Support posts' to keep the hierarchy clear since we are going to add more support posts
 ![Empty entity](emptyEntity.jpg)
 3. Drag the 'Support post' entity in the 'Support posts' entity
 ![Post in posts](postsinpost.gif)